apostrophecms-legacy/apostrophe-snippets/README.md

 ### Adding New Properties To Your Snippets

+#### Using Schemas

-*As of 7/11/13, there is a much easier way to do this.* Snippets now support a simple JSON format for creating a schema of fields.
+*There is a very easy way to do this.* Snippets now support a simple JSON format for creating a schema of fields.
 Both the browser side and the server side understand this, so all you have to do is add them to the dialogs as described below and set up the schema.
 You can still do it the hard way, however, if you need custom behavior.

 Here is a super-simple example of a project-level subclass of the people module (itself a subclass of snippets) that adds new fields painlessly.
 In addition to `string` and `boolean` shown here, you can use the types `area`, `singleton`, `choice` and `integer`: